gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/arch/riscv/arty-reflash.md

 Given this configuration, the Arty re-flashing is done in two steps:

 * the first step uses `xc3sprog` to program Xlinx to obtain access to the SPI flash
-* thethe second step uses `openocd` to program the main `.mcs` image into the SPI flash
+* the second step uses `openocd` to program the main `.mcs` image into the SPI flash

 ```bash
 $ xc3sprog -c nexys4 E31_ArtyTop.bit